-If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will grow by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will expand by 13 percent by 2028.

-There are a couple of reasons why these jobs are growing so fast.
-One is homeowners using government refunds to install more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
-In conclusion, there’s the red-hot housing market and a house shortage that’s driven a bump in new construction residences.
+There are a few reasons why these careers are increasing so rapidly.
+One is homeowners taking advantage of government rebates to purchase more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Lastly, there’s the red-hot housing market and a house shortage that’s driven an increase in new construction residences.

-A HVAC technician is a person who services, installs and maintains heating and cooling systems.
+An HVAC technician is someone who services, installs and maintains heating and cooling equipment.
 Most work with both homeowners and business owners.
-And, most important, you’ll be skilled with:
+And, most important, you’ll be skilled in:

-While HVAC can be physically difficult, it can also be highly satisfying.
+While HVAC can be physically challenging, it can also be highly satisfying.
 As a technician you’ll need to be able to:

-One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
-You need a distinct skill set, specialized education and ongoing certification.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
+You have to have a certain skill set, extensive training and ongoing endorsements.

 • Have job security being sure your position can’t be outsourced.